ssfsx17/ffpnp/Combat.md

 Element Saber - Weapon damage has a specific element.

+Enmity - You count as one additional character for the purposes of enemy single-target actions.

+Enmity-Major - You count as two additional characters for the purposes of enemy single-target actions.

+Enmity-Plus - You count as one additional character for the purposes of enemy single-target actions.

 Faith - Magical damage output is increased by 50%, but magical defense is halved.

 Float - Evasion and Magic Evasion are infinite against anything that has an Earth damage component.
 Ignore floor & tripwire traps.